mumoshu/prenv/README.md

 `prenv-apply` run is idempotent.
 It does nothing when there is already a `prenv-${PR_NUMBER}` configmap in the namespace of your Kubernetes cluster.

 ### prenv-destroy

+`prenv-apply` undeploys your application from the Per-Pull Request Environment.

 `prenv-destroy` reads the `GITHUB_REF` enviroment variable to extract the pull request number, and deletes the Per-Pull Request Environment associated with the pull request.